mdcao/japsa/docs/source/tools/jsa.np.f5reader.rst

 *npReader*: real-time conversion and analysis of Nanopore sequencing data
 -------------------------------------------------------------------------

-*npReader* (jsa.np.f5reader) is a program that extract Oxford Nanopore sequencing data from FAST5 files, perform an initial analysis of the date and stream them to real-time analysis pipelines.
+*npReader* (jsa.np.f5reader) is a program that extracts Oxford Nanopore sequencing data from FAST5 files, performs an initial analysis of the date and streams them to real-time analysis pipelines.
 These pipelines can run on the same computer or on computing clouds/high performance clusters.

 npReader is included in the `Japsa package <http://mdcao.github.io/japsa/>`_.